Archive for the 1986 Category

 Unfortunately, our Halloween eve’s plans have been dashed by a case of the plague, so instead, I’ve been spending the day uploading a slew of rare releases to include over the next few days.
 For those reading along on this otherwise glorious Sunday, expect a few treats coming your way.

 First up, we have a rare (and rather expensive) Italian 7” from Paranoja, released in 1986.
-Some nice mid-tempo post-punk grooves contained within.
-Pleasant and bouncy, with gloomy vocals and atmospheric synths to keep the track grounded.
+The band hailed from Benevento, in the Southern region of the country.
+Some nice dreamy, mid-tempo post-punk grooves contained within.
+Pleasant and bouncy in places, with gloomy vocals and atmospheric synths to keep the track grounded.
 Definitely a treat for those obsessed with the Italian tradition!

 Paranoja- Proibito 7”